project-faros/faros.dev/source/configuration.rst

 The following options are available:

 LAN Interfaces
-    Select which NICs on the bastion node should be put onto the cluster internal network.
+    Select which NICs on the bastion node should be put onto the cluster's internal network.
     Selecting more than one NIC allows connecting more devices to the cluster network.
 For example, you may select a 10gbe NIC and a 1gbe NIC to